 Mission Arts & Performance Project

-In October of 2003, I conceived and proposed an idea to a handful of colleagues to initiate a monthly non-permitted festival/happening among our artistic peers, using mostly residential spaces where we could present work without the constraints often required for formal presentation.
-The desire was to dream up a kind of organic cultural experience within our own neighborhood where art and performance would not be framed in any way by the market economy.
-Among the group was friend and artist Adrian Arias who proposed thinking within the metaphor of an emotional map of the neighborhood, and within two months we launched the first Mission Arts Party (MAP).
+In October of 2003, I proposed an idea to a handful of artist friends to initiate a monthly non-permitted festival/happening among our artistic peers, using mostly residential spaces where we could present work without the constraints often required for formal presentation.
+The desire was to dream up a kind of organic “place making” cultural experience within our own neighborhood where art and performance would not be framed in any way by the market economy.
+At the time I also began to realize the power of small - thinking/working within contexts that felt more intimate to people.
+Among the group was friend and artist Adrian Arias who proposed thinking within the metaphor of an emotional map of the neighborhood, and within two months we launched the first Mission Arts Party (MAP) - connecting small space together.

-That first experiment of the MAP involved just a few of us; my friend, neighbor, and fellow artist, Luis Vasquez Gomez, who curated his garage, while myself, assisted by artists Veronica Blanco and Martin Arslanian, curated the Red Poppy Art House and the basement of a local cafe, along with the garage of its owner.
+That first experiment of the MAP involved just a few of us; my friend, neighbor, and fellow artist, Luis Vasquez Gomez, who curated his garage, while myself, assisted by artists Veronica Blanco and Martin Arslanian, curated the Red Poppy Art House and the basement of a local cafe, along with a garage by the owner.
 With just these four spaces, we found a beautiful success.
 I learned that diligence pays, and by 2005 our small group had grown into a loose collective of 18 artist/street-level curators that would meet weekly to plot out the next happening.
 For us, the MAP was not an event, but a community.
-We soon renamed the project the Mission Arts & Performance Project, and it has since grown to include as many as 15 locations, serving as an incubator and launchpad for innumerable artists, projects, and relationships.
+We soon renamed the project the Mission Arts & Performance Project, and it has continued to grow and change ever since, serving as an incubator and launchpad for innumerable artists, projects, and relationships.

 CONNECTION-RELATIONSHIP-TRANSFORMATION At the heart of the MAPP was a simple and honest desire for connection.
 Art can be a catalyst for transformation among individuals and communities, and a feeling of connection is a basic condition for such transformation.
 The MAPP became a place to go to feel and be connected; artist-to-artist, artist to community members, and community members to one another.
 My observation is that art is powerful, but the power of relationships goes far beyond and is capable of engendering ever more creative action.
 This mushroom effect of creativity and relationship stands in contrast to much of our contemporary contexts for experiencing art, where viewers and audiences are often alienated or othered from the art itself - i.e. there is art, and there is you, and there is between lies a gulf of separation.
 In this regard, it could be said that the MAPP was intended to play a far more archetypal role, more akin to the way the way that communities have gathered together (most often in a circle) across time immemorial, to experience something of the sublime both within and without and beyond the ordinary quotidian routines and struggles.